Hello - English

 What is your greatest fear?

-The same as many deafened people ISOLATION, the inability to have a conversation or to join in with society, I already feel it sometimes no when everyone is talking and i cant follow what going on.
+The same as many deafened people ISOLATION, the inability to have a conversation or to join in with society, I already feel it sometimes when everyone is talking and i cant follow what going on.

 What the worst anyone can say to you?

-Oh that's easy "I will tell you later"
+Oh that's easy "I will tell you later" when you ask what ws said

 It happens all the time and it hurt each time just as much.